 Apple introduced its master plan for the next 10 years at its newly built ‘spaceship’ headquarters in California on 12th September.
-Several gadgets like Apple watch, TV, iPhones were unveiled in this event and the new iPhone 8, 8 Plus and iPhone X were the ones which garnered maximum buzz.
-The iPhone 8 and iPhone 8 Plus will feature superior cameras and more – while the flagship phone, iPhone X will come with ‘Face ID’, a ‘TrueDepth’ selfie camera and a power-packed battery that will last two hours longer than the iPhone 7.
+Several gadgets like the Apple Watch, TV, iPhones were unveiled in this event and the new iPhone 8, 8 Plus, and iPhone X were the ones that garnered maximum buzz.
+The iPhone 8 and iPhone 8 Plus will feature superior cameras and more – while the flagship phone, iPhone X will come with ‘Face ID’, a ‘TrueDepth’ selfie camera, and a power-packed battery that will last two hours longer than the iPhone 7.
 The crux of the event was that the ‘Ten’, won’t be in market until 3rd November and it’d cost $999.
-Just like any other Apple event, this one also garnered massive number of tweets.
+Just like any other Apple event, this one also garnered a massive number of tweets.

 Considering tweets are a gold mine for text mining of publicly available data, we created datasets by downloading 5,000 tweets (excluding retweets) for each of ‘iPhone X’ and ‘iPhone8’ hashtags.
 Given below are the goals of the study:

 Let’s first start with the word cloud to get an overview of the most frequently used words.
-Note that certain generic terms like ‘Apple’, ‘iPhone’ and ‘iPhoneX’ were excluded.
+Note that certain generic terms like ‘Apple’, ‘iPhone’, and ‘iPhone’ were excluded.
 Given below is the word cloud for tweets containing ‘#iPhoneX’.

 We can see that there is a large number of tweets around giveaways and sales.
-Apart from that, the Face ID technology, battery, iOS and design were among the other most-discussed topics.
+Apart from that, the Face ID technology, battery, iOS, and design were among the other most-discussed topics.
 Samsung also features as a brand when it comes to the alternatives — probably because of iPhone’s comparison with the Galaxy series which is also present in the word cloud.
 Now, let’s check out the word cloud for ‘#iPhone8’.